RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Impact Statement

 \section{Impact Statement}

-Our work presents a reward-driven variational alignment framework that overcomes key challenges in RLHF, such as instability from negative weights and suboptimal clipping effects.
-By reformulating RLHF as a variational problem over positive measures, our method offers a stable and efficient optimization framework for aligning language models with human preferences, enhancing their reliability and scalability in applications like conversational AI, content moderation, and personalized recommendations.
-While our focus is on improving alignment performance and training stability, we recognize the broader societal implications, including risks of bias amplification, misuse of generative capabilities, and ethical concerns around automating human-like decision-making.
+The Variational Alignment with Re-weighting (VAR) method has a significant impact on LLM alignment, providing an efficient and stable alternative to complex RLHF pipelines.
+While our focus is on improving alignment performance and training stability, we recognize the broader societal implications, including the risks of bias amplification, misuse of generative capabilities, and ethical concerns surrounding the automation of human-like decision-making.
 We emphasize the need for ongoing research to address these challenges and ensure responsible deployment of RLHF advancements.